plang-psm/Appointment-Manager/README.md

 * Edit screen passes all the data associated with the appointment or customer id.
 * Customer
   *  The division (state/province) filters based off the country selected.
-      - For example, U.S. with only display U.S. states.
+      - For example, U.S. will only display U.S. states.
 * Appointment
   *  Business hours are from 8AM to 10PM and cannot be scheduled before or after.
   *  Appointments cannot overlap with another appointment.